 - The 6-step ERP migration roadmap

-Now, let's talk about ERP migration.
-It is the process of moving a business's data, processes, and workflows from an existing ERP system to a new one.
+ERP migration is the process of moving a business's data, processes, and workflows from an existing Enterprise Resource Planning (ERP) system to a new one.
 This transfer typically involves migrating core information like customer details, inventory records, financial data, and operational workflows.

 Benefits of ERP migration